LittleBoyPnP/openpnp/README.md

 ## Fork Notes

-The orignal project have not compatible with aarch64 by now, so this branch only focus on aarch64 platform like Jetson nano.
+The orignal project have not compatible with aarch64 by now(2/18/2021), so this branch only focus on aarch64 platform like Jetson nano.

 OpenPnP is stable and in wide use.
 It is still under heavy development and new features are added continuously.
 See the [Downloads](http://openpnp.org/downloads) page to get started.

 ## Usage